Does Oliver Wyman really offer a “different kind of consulting”?

 In 2007, Mercer Oliver Wyman joined with Mercer Management Consulting and Mercer Delta to become Oliver Wyman groups (also includes Lippincott and NERA Economic Consulting).
 It’s a strong family of companies, albeit with continued naming identity crises that baffle the savviest of branding experts.

-NERA, focused on microeconomic and macroeconomic analysis, ranked as the #1 economic consulting firm every year between 2009 and 2013 (stay tuned for an upcoming NERA profile).
+NERA, focused on microeconomic and macroeconomic analysis, has ranked as the #1 economic consulting firm for most of the past decade.
 Lippincott, focused on brand management, serves major clients including AOL, Citigroup, Wal-Mart, and McDonald’s.
 If you recognize any of those brands, which we’re sure you do, it shows what a brand master Lippincott is.

 Unlike Mercer, which still stands apart from the crowd, applications do get shared between Oliver Wyman, Lippincott, and NERA.
 To you, the aspiring future consultant, this is a hypothetical advantage but the “ease” is never a replacement for strategic networking within the specific firm – after all, if one firm rejects you, all might do the same unless you do something proactive.